 Understanding differences in access to care involves studying many factors that influence the pathway to treatment including whether referrals are made, whether attempts to access services are made, and whether appropriate services are available and affordable.
 This data brief highlights the need to explore these pathways using a health equity lens.
 BPHC works with other city and state agencies as well as Boston’s local hospitals to develop strategies to address the opioid epidemic.

 “Advancing health equity is at the core of the work we do at BPHC.
-This latest brief highlights the capabilities of our team to analyze data in important ways in order to understand current and emerging health inequities among Boston residents.
+This work highlights the unique capabilities of our team to analyze data in important ways to understand current and emerging health inequities among Boston residents.
 This type of analysis is important as we face the opioid epidemic,” said Monica Valdes Lupi, JD, MPH, Executive Director of BPHC.

 The Research and Evaluation Office at BPHC is staying in close communication with colleagues at MDPH regarding the potential for continuing this important study as well as looking at other avenues, including collaborating directly with local hospitals in Boston, to assess potential for enhancing existing treatment referring capacity.
 MDPH anticipates extending an opportunity in the fall of 2019 to run additional analyses using more recent data (through 2017) via the PHD partner program.